Neill3d/MoPlugs/docs/Facial.md

 * source video and extracted image sequence with 90 degree rotation to have normal vertical face orientation
 * extracted landmarks positions from Faceware Analyzer (*.xml format)
 * extracted landmarks positions from Cambridge Face Tracker (*.txt format)
-* extracted landmarks from FPTrack
+* extracted landmarks from Mocha

 ### From source data into MoBu optical clip